evkx/evkx.github.io/content/models/lucid/gravity/Gravity_Dream_Edition/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 456 liters.
 With the rear seat down, it is 627 liters.
 On the roof, you can load up to 75kg.
 Under the hood, there is frunk with more storage room.
-This frunk is 283 liters.
-The maxium weight of the car is 2850kg, and with the base weight of 2360 kg, you can max load 490 kg, including driver and passengers.
+This frunk is 226 liters.
+The maxium weight of the car is 3280kg, and with the base weight of 2500 kg, you can max load 780 kg, including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.
-490kg is considered low for this type of car and might restrict how much stuff you can bring in addition to passengers.

 You can order the car with a towbar.
 The maximum total weight on a braked trailer is 2700, and on unbraked, it is 750kg.